-CHERYL STRAND: Thanks for having me.
+CHERYL STRAYED: Thanks for having me.
 It's a pleasure to talk to you.

 MARTIN: A lot led up to this journey.
 Your mom had died very early.
 She died of cancer.
 You got divorced.
 Your life kind of spiraled out of control.
 You got into drugs and had all these bad relationships with men.
 Why hike like this?
 This is pretty extreme.
 What about the idea of hiking the Pacific Crest Trail resonated with you at that time in your life?